ASTR 1210 (O'Connell) Study Guide 23

 own) is involved in the UFO phenomenon.
 An overwhelmingly strong media influence

-governs the number & similarity of reports.
+governs the number and similarity of reports.
 Publicity can

 even provoke mild mass hysteria (e.g. alien abduction claims).